One in 12 swimming spots failing water quality standards, monitoring shows

 Around one in 12 of England’s official swimming spots along coasts, lakes and rivers are failing to meet water quality standards, figures have revealed.

+The number of English bathing waters rated poor jumped to record levels as two thirds of the 27 sites newly designated in 2024, many of them rivers struggling with pollution, were branded as “failing” in the official assessment.

-The Environment Agency’s monitoring of designated bathing waters during the official swimming season between May and September reveals 8.2% of bathing waters – some 37 sites – were rated “poor” for water quality in 2024.
+The Environment Agency’s monitoring of designated bathing waters during the official swimming season between May and September shows that overall, 8.2% of bathing waters – some 37 sites – were rated “poor” for water quality in 2024.

 Out of 450 bathing waters regularly tested for harmful bacteria, 91.8% met at least the minimum standards for clean water while 64.2% reached “excellent” standards, the figures show.